stream6650-arch/customer-churn-ml-demo/README.md

 The training script produces `model_metrics.json`, making it easy to compare models and extend the demo with charts.

-## Topics I can teach with this project
+## Topics we can discuss with this project
 Classification · feature engineering · one-hot encoding · train/test split · Logistic Regression · Random Forest · Precision/Recall/F1 · ROC-AUC · threshold tuning · model interpretation

 ## Privacy & security